 Once you have shortlisted your top candidates, you should check their references.
 Many employers miss this recruitment step, but it is essential to double-check the information candidates provide.
 Of course, be sure to inform the candidates and have them agree to these reference checks.
 Hiring the wrong person can be extremely costly; therefore, you should always be as precise as possible in your recruitment process.

-Once all details have been confirmed, you can officially offer the job to the chosen candidate and draw up a contract of employment.
+Once you have confirmed all details, you can officially offer the job to the chosen candidate and draw up a contract of employment.
 There should be a template to follow for the contract where details such as salary, holidays, and working hours are further discussed accordingly.

 The last part of the recruitment process will be onboarding.
-This step is not always done by the HR department, but it should at least be arranged by the HR department because it will be the first point of contact for the new employee.
+This step is not always done by the HR department, but it should at least be arranged by the HR department.
+It will be the first point of contact for the new employee.
 The onboarding process should include a welcome session, shadowing for a period of time, and a follow-up.

 If your recruitment process is not producing positive results and you are unable to find the best candidates, take a look at each critical step to see where you can make improvements.
-Analyse your current recruitment process and check to see if it is aligned with the goals you have set.
-Is everyone doing his or her job to ensure the recruitment process goes smoothly?
+Analyze your current recruitment process and check to see if it is aligned with the goals you have set.
+Is everyone doing their job to ensure the recruitment process goes smoothly?

 The recruitment process has many interlocking parts that are cross-related.
 Therefore, the consequence of poor quality is a lower return on investment for the recruiting effort and budget, which can be extremely detrimental.
 The most effective recruiters know what some critical factors that affect the company’s recruitment process are, and they strive to improve them.

-TalentAdore is helping today’s modern recruiter with a friendly technology that is way more refined than other recruitment systems.
-Our solution helps you to optimise your recruitment process and enhance your employer brand to attract top talent.
+We are helping today’s modern recruiter with friendly technology that is way more refined than other recruitment systems.
+Our solution helps you to optimize your recruitment process and enhance the candidate experience to attract top talent.